vipular/vipular.github.io/stuff/2022_MLSP_emasters.md

 Ali     - alifaraz@ <br>
 -->
 ## Course Objectives:
-  This course aims at introducing the students to machine learning (ML) techniques used for various signal processing applications.
-There will be spectral processing techniques for analysis and transformation of audio signals.
+  This course aims at introducing machine learning (ML) techniques used for various signal processing applications.
+There will be spectral processing methods for analysis and transformation of signals.
 The lectures will focus on mathematical principles, and there will be coding based assignments for implementation.
 Prior exposure to ML is not required.
-The course will be focused on applications in audio signal processing, and the theory will be tailored towards that end.
+Intuitive understanding of the principles and simple examples will be provided for easy grasp.

 ## Pre-requisites:
 There are no official pre-requisites for the course.
-But you may brush up your knowledge of linear algebra and probability theory basics.
+But you may brush up your knowledge of the basics of linear algebra and probability theory.
 <!-- - Digital signal processing (EE301A or equivalent)(If you have not done it, you will have to learn it.
 EE200 may also help.)
 - Basics of Programming (ESc101 or equivalent)